AhmedAtiia11/Netfilx-Clone-CD/README.md

-# Java-Test-APP-Continuous-Delivery
+# Netfilx-Clone-APP-Continuous-Delivery

 ## Overview
-This repository serves as the Continuous Delivery (CD) pipeline for the Java Test Application.
+This repository serves as the Continuous Delivery (CD) pipeline for the Nefilx Clone Application.
 The CD process automates the deployment of the application, ensuring a seamless and efficient release cycle.

 # Pipeline Steps